siddhartha-s/ipd/setup.md

 4. Run the installer—defaults should be fine.
 (Windows: check all of the “Create associations” boxes when they appear.)

 5. Windows only: Set the toolchain in CLion to the location where you installed MinGW.
 The folder you select should contain subfolders with names like `bin` and `lib`.
 Ignore the warnings about version numbers.

-## GitHub Setup

-Git is a source control tool that you’ll be learning more about later in this lab.
-In short, it keeps track of each version of your files, so that you can:

-  - Go back to any previous version.
-This is useful because it means that mistakes are easy to undo, and it’s safe to experiment.

-  - Have multiple versions (*branches*) simultaneously.
-You may use separate branches for different features you are developing or ideas you are trying, so that you can switch between them without them interfering with one another.
-This also allows multiple developers to work on the same project concurrently without stepping on each other’s toes.

-  - Copy changes from one version to another.
-For example, if you are happy with a feature that you developed in a *feature branch*, then you can copy the changes into the main (*master*) branch.

-GitHub is a service that hosts Git repositories (where all the versions are stored) online to facilitate collaboration.
-In particular, you will (probably) use GitHub when handing in your homework.
-Thus, you will need a GitHub account, and we will need to know your username:

-1. If you don’t already have a GitHub account, go to [github.com](https://github.com/) and sign up for one.

-2. Let us know your GitHub username by [TBD].